vtashlikovich/vtashlikovich/README.md

 🌱 Currently interested in:
 - optimal cloud-based enterprise solutions
 - machine learning/NLP
-- application of LLM, RAG applications
+- application of LLM in real-life projects

 :guardsman: Head of the IT department in outsourcing company